liquity/dev/README.md

 #### Deploy Liquity Core
 9. Liquity admin deploys the Liquity core system
-10. Liquidity admin connects Liquity core system internally (with setters), and connects each of the `LQTYStaking` and `CommunityIssuance` contracts with Liquity core contracts
+10. Liquity admin connects Liquity core system internally (with setters), and connects each of the `LQTYStaking` and `CommunityIssuance` contracts with Liquity core contracts
 11. Liquity admin activates the `CommunityIssuance` contract

 #### During one year lockup period